Multipartite Bell-GHZ nonclassicality from interwoven frustrated down-conversion

-New ideas of extensions of such a configuration, which could be after a topological transformation turned into Bell tests of non-classicality were given in \cite{PhysRevLett.118.080401}, for a review of further generalizations see \cite{RevModPhys.94.025007}.
-The parametric down conversion experiment testing the interwoven frustrated down conversion was reported in \cite{Qian_2023}, which was followed by \cite{MA}.
-In the latter one a violation of a Bell inequality was claimed, but this was proved to be premature, see \cite{cieslinski2025unquestionablebelltheoreminterwoven}, and \cite{Price_2025,Wojcik2025}.
-In \cite{cieslinski2025unquestionablebelltheoreminterwoven} it was shown that the original interference process observed in \cite{MA} does have a local realistic model.
-However, it was also shown in \cite{cieslinski2025unquestionablebelltheoreminterwoven} that in the experiment of \cite{MA} the interference visibility of the probability of detecting a four-photon coincidence at measuring stations of Alice and Bob, with one photon click at each detector, was high enough to violate a proper Clauser-Horne inequality.
-However this was possible under a different Bell experiment scenario than the one considered in \cite{MA}: the pump powers enabling the down conversion processes in the crystals at the local measuring stations were variable and treated in the Bell-experiment protocol as additional parameters defining the local measuring settings.
-In the experiment of \cite{MA} the pump values were fixed, and the settings were defined solely by local phase shifts.
+New ideas of extensions of such a configuration, which could be, after a topological transformation, turned into Bell tests of non-classicality were given in \cite{PhysRevLett.118.080401}, for further generalizations see \cite{RevModPhys.94.025007}.
+A trailblazing parametric down conversion experiment testing the interwoven frustrated down conversion was reported in \cite{Qian_2023} and \cite{MA}.
+In the latter one a violation of a Bell inequality was claimed, but this was proved to be premature, see \cite{PRL-2026}, and \cite{Price_2025,Wojcik2025}.
+In \cite{PRL-2026} it was shown that the original interference process observed in \cite{MA} does have an explicit local realistic model.
+The model is based on earlier ones for different processes \cite{Larsson1998, Franson99,ModelNJP}.
+Nevertheless, it was also shown in \cite{PRL-2026} that in the experiment of \cite{MA} the interference visibility of the probability of detecting a four-photon coincidence at measuring stations of Alice and Bob, with one photon click at each detector, was high enough to violate a proper Clauser-Horne inequality \cite{CH}.
+However this was possible under a different Bell experiment scenario than the one considered in \cite{MA}: following ideas of \cite{Hardy94,SinglephotonNJP,schlichtholz2023singlephoton} the pump powers enabling the down conversion processes in the crystals at the local measuring stations are to be variable and treated in the Bell-experiment protocol as additional parameters defining the settings of local measurements.
+In the experiment of \cite{MA} the settings were defined solely by local phase shifts.

-The local realistic model was constructed extending the ideas of refs. \cite{Larsson1998, Franson99,ModelNJP}.
-However the model cannot describe an extended version of the experiment in which the pumping powers, \textit{on} or \textit{off}, at the crystals in the local measuring stations are used as additional parameters defining the measurement settings of the Bell experiment.
-This was inspired by earlier works \cite{Hardy94,SinglephotonNJP,schlichtholz2023singlephoton}, which used varying powers of local oscillators in weak homodyne measurements to give a proper Bell-analysis of the "nonlocality of a single photon" interferometric configuration of \cite{TWC91}.